-- (1) Where- - (a) a receiver seizes or disposes of any property in relation to which the receiver's functions are not exercisable because it is for the time being subject to a forfeiture order; and the receiver shall not be liable to any person in respect of any loss or damage resulting from the seizure or disposal except insofar as the loss or damage is caused by the receiver's negligence in so acting.
+- (1) Where- - (a) a receiver seizes or disposes of any property in relation to which the receiver's functions are not exercisable because it is for the time being subject to a forfeiture order; and - (b) at the time of seizure or disposal, the receiver believes and has reasonable grounds for believing that the receiver is entitled, whether in pursuance of a court order or otherwise, to seize or dispose of any property;

+the receiver shall not be liable to any person in respect of any loss or damage resulting from the seizure or disposal except insofar as the loss or damage is caused by the receiver's negligence in so acting.

-- (2) A receiver shall have a lien on the property or the proceeds of its sale- - (a) for the expenses that the receiver incurred in connection with insolvency proceedings in relation to which the seizure or disposal purported to take place; and - (b) for so much of the receiver's remuneration as may reasonably be assigned for the receiver acting in connection with those proceedings.
+- (2) A receiver shall have a lien on the property or the proceeds of its sale- - for the expenses that the receiver incurred in connection with insolvency proceedings in relation to which the seizure or disposal purported to take place; and - (b) for so much of the receiver's remuneration as may reasonably be assigned for the receiver acting in connection with those proceedings.